lestrade84/lestrade84.github.io/about/index.md

 ---

 Videogames, Photography and Travels are my main hobbies (yes, in this order).
 Former basketball player (NBA addict), I give my world for a good coffee.
-My favourite music bands are Imagine Dragons, 30 Seconds to Mars, Cold Play and Sia.
+My favourite music bands are Mumford & Sons, Imagine Dragons, 30 Seconds to Mars and Cold Play.

 ## Senior Consultant working at Red Hat: